Get Ready

 Own your zone

-Search your home, work or school address to find out if it is in a tsunami evacuation zone.
+All of New Zealand’s coastline and large lakes are at risk of tsunami.
+Wherever you are, search your address to find out if it is in a tsunami evacuation zone.

 Primary school students doing Drop, Cover and Hold